MavenOfCode/CacheCLI/README.md

     * empty string provided as key
     * key provided doesn't exist in cache
     * key provided isn't the key you're looking for
+    * too many or too few arguments provided (i.e. not providing the key, or providing more than just the key)

 - **`update`** allows user to input any existing `key` string and change it's `value` string(after checking that cache and key exists)